 It will take about 3 hours hike to reach Low's Peak at an altitude of 4,095.2 m.
 Remember to take lots of photographs from this height.
 A stunning view is your reward for all the effort taken.
 Take some time to enjoy the sunrise and rest your tired legs.

-Descend and purchase your certificate for RM10 as a momento of your achievement.
+Descend and purchase your certificate for RM10.60 as a momento of your achievement.

-See a good video of a group of adventurers from the United Kingdom climbing Mount Kinabalu.
+See a good video of scaling Mount Kinabalu.

 Fees To Climb Mount Kinabalu

 Most climbers take climbing packages at Kota Kinabalu and the fees are already included in the packages.
 Entering Kinabalu Park fee is RM15/adult and RM10/child(below 18 years old).
 Climbing permit is RM200 per adult and RM80 per child.

 Malaysians pay RM3/adult and RM1/child to enter Kinabalu Park and Climbing permit of RM50 per adult and RM30 per child.

 Insurance coverage of RM7 per person is compulsory.
 Porters can also be hired to carry your bags with rates ranging from RM65-RM80 per porter for a maximum of 10kg.
 Additional weight will be charged.

 All these are to be paid at the park headquarters before you start your climb.
 Guide fee of RM230 with ratio of guide to climber of 1:5 for adults and 1:2 for climbers below 16 years old is compulsory to scale the summit.